What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 Authenticity resonates.
 Sharing your journey humanizes your business and builds trust.

-7. Ownership and Management Personnel
+7. What to Include Company Overview Section – Ownership and Management Personnel

 This section matters, especially if you’re seeking funding or partnerships.